 I love food and especially Disney food, luckily Tokyo Disney Resort has tons of great options.
 Twice now I have ranked every single snack and meal I consumed during my trips, and each time it’s

 been a ridiculously high amount (during my June 2015 trip the total number of food items I ate ended up being 25).
 Chances are that you aren’t as crazy as I am, and you probably won’t want to eat that much food, but your mouth and stomach won’t be disappointed if you do.
 Some must try restaurants include Hungry Bear Restaurant (great curry), Magellan’s (one of the best Disney restaurants on earth), Sherwood Garden Buffet (the best buffet on property), and Queen of Hearts Royal Banquet Hall (photogenic food items).
 There’s also dozens of small snacks you’ll want to try.
 When I’m in the parks I find myself examining the menu of every food cart and kiosk I pass in the hopes of finding some new delicious treat.
 Check out my previous 2014 and 2015 blog post on Tokyo Disney Resort food for more recommendations.
 Also check out these two videos I did with Tom Bricker where we try dozens of Tokyo Disneyland and DisneySea food items.

 A word about Tokyo Disney merchandise

-Hopefully using this information you’ll be able to plan the perfect Tokyo Disney Resort vacation.
+Hopefully using the information in this Tokyo Disneyland trip planning guide you’ll be able to plan the perfect Tokyo Disney Resort vacation.
 If you have been before I’d love to hear any tips or strategies you may have picked up while you were there.
 If you’ve never been, feel free to leave any questions or comments below.